A simple connection from loss flatness to compressed neural representations: Introduction

-Our paper proceeds as follows.
-First, we review arguments of \citet{ma_linear_2021} that flatter minima can constrain the gradient of network output with respect to network input and extend the formulation to the multidimensional input case (\Cref{sec:back}).
-Next, we prove that lower sharpness implies a lower upper bound on two metrics of the compression of the representation manifold in feature space: the local volumetric ratio and the maximum local sensitivity (MLS) (\Cref{subsec:vol}, \Cref{subsec:mls}).
-We then empirically verify our theory by calculating various compression metrics, their theoretical bounds, and sharpness for models during training as well as pretrained ones (\Cref{sec:exp}).
-Finally, although not the main focus of our paper, we discuss how these conditions also help explain why there are mixed results on the relationship between sharpness and generalization in the literature, by looking through the alternative lens of compressed neural representations (\Cref{sec:diss}).
+\paragraph{Paper organization.} \Cref{sec:back} reviews the pioneering arguments of \citet{ma_linear_2021} that flatter minima can constrain the gradient of network output with respect to network input, and extends the formulation to the multidimensional input case. \Cref{sec:compression} proves that lower sharpness implies a lower upper bound on two metrics of the compression of the representation manifold in feature space: the local volumetric ratio and the maximum local sensitivity (MLS) (\Cref{subsec:vol}, \Cref{subsec:mls}). \Cref{sec:exp} empirically verifies our theory by calculating various compression metrics, their theoretical bounds, and sharpness for models during training as well as pretrained ones.
+Finally, \Cref{sec:diss} discusses how these conditions help explain why there are mixed results on the relationship between sharpness and generalization in the literature, by looking through the alternative lens of compressed neural representations.

+\paragraph{Key terminology.} Before proceeding, we clarify key terms used throughout this work. \textit{Reparametrization} refers to equivalent network parameterizations that produce identical input-output mappings; for example, scaling the weights of layer $l$ by factor $\alpha$ and layer $l+1$ by $1/\alpha$ leaves the network function with ReLU nonlinearity unchanged as demonstrated in \citet{dinh2017sharp}.
+Reparametrization-invariant sharpness measures remain constant under such transformations, addressing the concern that standard sharpness can be arbitrarily changed without affecting network behavior.

+The compression metrics we study are: \textit{Local Volumetric Ratio (LVR)}, which quantifies how much a small input volume contracts as it propagates through the network; \textit{Maximum Local Sensitivity (MLS)}, which measures the maximum rate of change of network output with respect to input perturbations; and \textit{Network MLS (NMLS)}, which extends MLS by considering sensitivity at all intermediate layer representations rather than only the input layer.